 Another gold mine called Gosowong also constitutes to the largest gold mines in the country.
 It is located in North Maluku and has about 6 million gold oz as reserves.

 Small-scale mining is a common profession for Indonesians.
-Gold panning in many of the rivers throughout the country will result in placer gold.
+Gold panning in many of the rivers throughout the country will result in alluvial gold.
+But even in a rich country like Indonesia, it is difficult to make a good living as a miner without using large mining equipment.

 While it is the large commercial mining operations that have the largest impact on the countries economy, these artisanal miners are able to survive and sustain themselves with the gold that they find.